 - With all GM in additional restrictions, working together is key. - Toolkits for community contacts are well received and shared. - New approach to communications is needed.
 People are tiring of instructional communications.
-COVID rates are increasing across the north.
-Manchester Hearts and Minds campaign will tell real stories of Manchester people and how COVID's affected them and their hopes for the future.
+COVID-19 rates are increasing across the North.
+Manchester Hearts and Minds campaign will tell real stories of Manchester people and how the disease has affected them and their hopes for the future.

-68 NOVEMBER APRIL APRIL MAY JUNE JULY AUGUST SEPTEMBER OCTOBER DECEMBER JANUARY FEBRUARY MARCH MAY JANUARY FEBRUARY MARCH 2021 MANCHESTER RESIDENTS WITH AT LEAST ONE POSITIVE COVID RESULT PHASES OF THE PANDEMIC
+74 JANUARY MARCH APRIL MAY JUNE JULY AUGUST SEPTEMBER OCTOBER NOVEMBER DECEMBER JANUARY FEBRUARY 202 2020 MANCHESTER RESIDENTS WITH AT LEAST ONE POSITIVE COVID RESULT (3) A PHASES OF THE PANDEMIC

-Re-discovering the voice of older people - online
+Re-discovering the voice of older people online